 Microsoft revealed last year that they’re looking to work with various Microsoft equipment manufacturers to produce VR-headsets.
 These headsets would then work specifically with the Holographic set of APIs in Windows 10.
 In line with that, Lenovo has announced their launch of a new, as of yet unnamed, VR headset that will go for about $300.
 The look of the device is somewhat reminiscent of the PS VR in shape.
 But it’s weight is what’s getting people excited.
-According to The Verge, the headset will weigh in at about 350g, which is almost 200g lighter than the HTC Vive and about 100g lighter than the Oculus Rift.
+According to the Engadget, the headset will weigh in at about 350g, which is almost 200g lighter than the HTC Vive and about 100g lighter than the Oculus Rift.

 Lenovo boasts an impressive two 1440 x 1440 OLED panel display for their device, compared to the 1080 × 1200 dual OLEDs in both the Rift and Vive.
 The device will supposedly come equipped with “inside-out, six degrees-of-freedom tracking”.
 This allows for full room scale without the need for external cameras.
 But, Lenovo hasn’t there hasn’t been a working prototype made public yet- so it remains to be seen if the device is as good as they say.
 Lenovo’s VR headset is set to release sometime later this year without motion controllers.
 Apparently, they’re relying on third party creators for those.

 HP, Acer, Dell, and Asus are also expected to announce their own Windows Holographic headsets this year.

 Japanese Company, Cerevo, Reveals Taclim – Shoes That Provide Haptic Feedback In VR